slawkorybski/midea-ac-py/README.md

 * Device capability detection.
 Only supported modes, presets, fan speeds and functions are displayed.
 * Support for sleep, eco, boost (turbo) and away (freeze protection) presets.
 * Switch entities for purifier (ionizer/UV) and device display<sup>1</sup>.
-* Binary sensor entity for device filter alert.
+* Binary sensor entity for device filter alert when supported.
 * Minimum and maximum target temperatures from device.
-* Number entity for fan speed if devices support custom speeds.
+* Number entity for fan speed when device supports custom speeds.
-* Service to enable "Follow Me" function.<sup>2</sup>
+* Service to enable "Follow Me" function<sup>2</sup>.
 * Select entities to control swing angle when supported.
+* Indoor humidity sensor when supported.
+* Energy and power sensors when supported<sup>3</sup>.
 * Translations
   * български
   * Català